-LFRG CA Criteria LFRG Observation and Recommendation LFRG Approved Resolution Status Documentation Closure Method associated with the release of radionuclides from streambed sediments.
-3.3.6.1 abstractions from the existing groundwater flow and transport models into the GoldSim CA model, (3) the limitations of the version of the GoldSim code used in the CA, and (4) limited capability built into the current GoldSim CA model to perform probabilistic analysis.
+LFRG CA Criteria 1 LFRG Observation and Recommendation 2 LFRG Approved Resolution 3 Status Documentation Closure Method 3.3.6.1 abstractions from the existing groundwater flow and transport models into the GoldSim CA model, (3) the limitations of the version of the GoldSim code used in the CA, and (4) limited capability built into the current GoldSim CA model to perform probabilistic analysis.
 Development of an SRS-wide watershed model and a groundwater Work Item 11 (SRNL 2010 Table 11-2): A water balance study to provide estimates of natural stream flow for Upper Three Runs (UTR), Fourmile Branch (FMB), Steel Creek/Pen Branch (SC/PB), and Lower Three Runs (LTR) should be performed.
 Such a study could also potentially correlate real-time precipitation with stream flow variations and assist in better quantification of deep infiltration, runoff, evapotranspiration, and groundwater-surface water interactions.
-Years wherein reactor cooling water discharges, the largest anthropogenic contributor to on-site stream flow, occurred have not been included in the stream flow estimates used in the CA. However, other, Not started None See Note 1
+Years wherein reactor cooling water discharges, the largest anthropogenic contributor to on-site stream flow, occurred have not been included in the stream flow estimates used in the CA. However, other, much smaller and often intermittent industrial National Pollutant Discharge Elimination System discharges to streams have not been subtracted from the United States Geologic Survey (USGS) stream flow measurements used.
+The current SRS Land Use Plan states that the entire site will be owned, controlled, and maintained by the federal government, most likely by the DOE, in perpetuity, as established by Congress.
+Site boundaries will remain unchanged and the Site will be used for industrial purposes for future DOE and non-DOE missions.
+Based upon these SRS land-use plans, the current stream flow estimates provide a reasonable estimate into the future, but the determination of natural stream flows would provide a basis for a low- flow sensitivity other than the 7Q10 low-flow values used by the CA. Not started None See Note 1